chanronnie/the-odin-project/landing-page/README.md

 ## Mobile Previews

 The EchoWave is compatible with mobile devices.
-Please have a look at the screenshots below, or open my website on your own mobile devices!😃
+Please have a look at the screenshots below, or open my static website on your own mobile devices!😃

 <details>
-  <summary>View Mobile Recipe Webpage</summary>
+  <summary>View Mobile Webpage</summary>
 <img src="./images/website-previews/preview-mobile.png" width="400" alt="Preview Mobile">
 </details>